cloudant/CDTDatastore/doc/query.md

 ## Grammar

-To help, I've tried to write a grammar/schema for the Query language.
+To help, Below is a grammar/schema for the Query language.

 Here: